Bryn Williams

-Bryn Dwyfor Williams (born 6 June 1977) is a chef originally from Denbigh, Wales.
-He is the head chef and sole proprietor of Odette's Restaurant, Primrose Hill, London.
-He shot to fame as merely a sous chef in 2006 by beating established and well-known chefs to cook the fish course for the Queen's 80th birthday celebrations on the television programme Great British Menu.
+Bryn Williams (born 6 June 1977) is a chef originally from Denbigh, Wales.
+He was the head chef and sole proprietor of Odette's Restaurant, Primrose Hill, London.

+He is notable for his success in a competition to cook the fish course for the Queen's 80th birthday celebrations on the television programme Great British Menu as a sous-chef.
 He is now widely regarded as one of Wales' best chefs and one of Britain's new crop of "celebrity" chefs.
-In June 2015 he opened his new bistro, Bryn@Porth Eirias, on the sea shore in the north Wales town of Colwyn Bay.
-In 2018 he married Sharleen Spiteri, the frontwoman of Scottish band Texas, and the pair have become something of a celebrity couple in their own right.
-In 2021, they appeared on motoring podcast Fuelling Around to discuss their love of cars as well as their successful careers.
+In June 2015 he opened his bistro, Bryn@Porth Eirias, on the seashore in the north Wales town of Colwyn Bay.

 Biography

 Bryn Dwyfor Williams was born and raised into a farming family near Denbigh, Wales, with his brothers Gareth and Siôn.
 His father Eifion, a mechanic, is one of seven children, four of whom became farmers.
 Gwenda, his mother, is a doctor's receptionist.
-He received all his education through the Welsh medium before moving on to college.
+He received all his education through the medium of Welsh before moving to further education.
 He attended Ysgol Gynradd Twm o'r Nant, Denbigh (Primary) and Ysgol Uwchradd Glan Clwyd, St Asaph (Secondary).
 Williams lived in Denbigh until he was 18, then moved to London.